anuj-negi-dev/personal-ai-assistant/Readme.md

 - Move the secrets to .env - ✅

+- Improve the system prompt and add Persona - ✅

-- Implement web search tool
+- Implement web search tool - ✅

 - Implement Update meeting tool